xebiarohan/react/2_react_essentials.md

                                                                       Nested components
 ```

-4. We can create a component using a function in a jsx file.
+4. We can create a component using a function in a JSX file.
-   - we can have multiple component in the same jsx file (multiple methods)
+   - We can have multiple component in the same JSX file (multiple methods)
    - We can then use those components like an element of HTML

 ```